haddasbronfman/cloudland-otel-workshop/README.md

         loglevel: debug
     service: # configure what components are enabled in the Collector
       pipelines: # A pipeline = a set of receivers + processors + exporters
-        traces: # here we define a traces pipline (you can also define metrics or logs ipelines)
+        traces: # here we define a traces pipline (you can also define metrics or logs pipelines)
           receivers: [otlp]
           processors: [batch]
           exporters: [logging, jaeger]